Jared284/security-portfolio/labs/home-lab/06-reflections-and-improvements/README.md

 ## Purpose

-Capture lessons learned, operational friction, and analytical insights gained while building and testing the SSH detection lab.
+Capture lessons learned, operational friction, and analytical insights gained while building and testing the SSH detection lab environment.

 This section focuses on **analyst judgment development**: what worked, what failed, and how detection thinking evolved across the labs.